-Analysis by NOAA further points to the varying nature of emissions across the United States (Hu et al. 2017, 2022; Montzka et al. 2023).
+Analysis by NOAA further points to the varying nature of emissions across the United States (Hu et al. 2017, 2022, 2024; Montzka et al. 2023).
 The analysis incorporated data from a variety of ground- and air-level measurements of various fluorocarbons.
 By applying Lagrangian atmospheric transport models and a Bayesian inverse modeling technique, Hu et al. estimated emissions on a 1° × 1° grid across the contiguous states and District of Columbia.
 The papers estimated emissions of various fluorocarbons (ODS and HFCs) over six regions of the United States through this approach.
-The authors observed that spatial patterns for individual compounds agree well with qualitative expectations, pointing to examples of higher per capita emissions for chemicals used as blowing agents in building insulation foams (CFC-11, HCFC-142b, and HFC-365mfc) in the northern states and higher per capita emissions of HCFC-22, HFC-125, and HFC-32 used in residential and commercial air conditioning in southeastern and central south states.
+The authors observed that spatial patterns for individual compounds agree well with qualitative expectations, pointing to examples of higher per capita emissions of chemicals used as blowing agents in building insulation foams (CFC-11, HCFC-142b, and HFC-365mfc) in the northern states and higher per capita emissions of HCFC-22, HFC-125, and HFC-32 used in residential and commercial air conditioning in southeastern and central south states.
 These results agreed with recommendations for thermal insulation (U.S. Department of Energy 2016) in northern regions and the higher percentage of homes with air conditioning (EIA 2018a, 2018b) in southern regions.
 Derived per capita emissions of HFC-134a displayed similar regional patterns as refrigerants used in residential air conditioning, except in the Central North region where the per capita emissions were comparable to that in southern regions.
-The authors surmised that this distribution may stem from additional use of HFC-134a in refrigeration and as a foam-blowing agent in building insulation in northern regions.
+The authors surmised that this distribution may stem from additional use of HFC-134a in refrigeration, which may correspond to the higher use of a second refrigerator or a separate freezer in the midwest (EIA 2023), and as a foam-blowing agent in building insulation in northern regions.

-A population distribution was modified with data from Hu et al. (2017, 2022) to disaggregate national emissions to individual states, territories, and the District of Columbia.
-For this exercise, multiple references from the U.S. Census were used to gather population estimates to distribute national-level emissions to the regions incorporated into the national emissions estimates (i.e., for the 50 states, the District of Columbia, Puerto Rico, American Samoa, Guam, the Northern Mariana Islands, and the U.S. Virgin Islands) (U.S. Census Bureau 2002, 2011, 2021, 2022; Instituto de Estadísticas de Puerto Rico 2021).
-Population estimates across the time series were not available for the Federated states of Micronesia, the Marshall Islands, and Palau; therefore, none of the U.S. national emissions estimates was attributed to those territories.
+A population distribution was modified with data from Hu et al. (2017, 2022, 2024) to disaggregate national emissions to individual states, territories, and the District of Columbia.
+For this exercise, data from the U.S. Census were used to gather population estimates to distribute national-level emissions to the regions incorporated into the national emissions estimates (i.e., for the 50 states, the District of Columbia, Puerto Rico, American Samoa, Guam, the Northern Mariana Islands, and the U.S. Virgin Islands) (U.S. Census Bureau 2021).
+Population estimates across the time series were not available for the Federated states of Micronesias, the Marshall Islands, and Palau; therefore, none of the U.S. national emissions estimates was attributed to those territories.
 For years in which a population estimate was not provided, linear interpolation was used.

-Annual emissions per capita for the six regions analyzed in Hu et al. (2017, 2022) were used.
-Specifically, emissions for HFC-32, HFC-125, HFC-134a, and HFC-143a from 2008-2020 were available.
+Annual emissions per capita for the six regions analyzed in Hu et al. (2017, 2022, 2024) were used.
+Specifically, emissions for HFC-32, HFC-125, HFC-134a, and HFC-143a from 2008-2021 were available.
 The six regions described in the paper are West (California, Oregon, and Washington), Mountain (Montana to New Mexico), Central North (North Dakota to Kansas to Ohio), Central South (Texas to Alabama to Kentucky), Southeast (North Carolina to Florida), and Northeast (West Virginia to Maine).